quicwg/base-drafts/draft-ietf-quic-qpack.md

 blocked using the SETTINGS_QPACK_BLOCKED_STREAMS setting (see
 {{configuration}}).
 An encoder MUST limit the number of streams which could become blocked to the value of SETTINGS_QPACK_BLOCKED_STREAMS at all times.
-If an decoder encounters more blocked streams than it promised to support, it MUST treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+If a decoder encounters more blocked streams than it promised to support, it MUST treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 Note that the decoder might not become blocked on every stream which risks